pantheon-systems/drupal-project/README-internal.md

     * Typically the CHANGELOG.md commit is the last one and so is the one whose commit message should be wordsmithed.
  1. Trigger the new release to `pantheon-upstreams` by `--ff-only`-merging `default` into `release` and pushing the result.
 A CircleCI job causes the release to be created.

+## Branch protections and their rationale

+### In pantheon-systems
+ 1. The `default` branch does not accept merge commits.
+This is because this branch serves as the staging area for commits queued to be released to site upstreams, and the commit messages appear on customer dashboards as available updates.
+Preventing `Merged "[CORE-1234] Added widget to branch default [#62]"`-style commit messages enhances the user experience.

+### In pantheon-upstreams
+ 1. All branches do not accept pushes, except by GitHub user `pantheon-circleci` and owners of the `pantheon-upstreams` organization, because GitHub hardcodes those users as able to push.
+This is just to avoid accidental direct pushes, because commits to the upstreams repo are supposed to be made only from CircleCI as part of an intentional release with the commit authors rewritten.